apache/rocketmq-externals/rocketmq-docker/README.md

 ```

-## How to verify if your RocketMQ broker works
+## How to verify if my RocketMQ broker works

 ### Verify with Docker and docker-compose